Bsilvaa/redes_infraestrutura_seguranca-/README.md

 # redes_infraestrutura_seguranca-

-don't make it easy if you prevent it
+don't make it easy, be careful